ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 ## Conclusion

-Building this Jotto word puzzle game with AI assistance demonstrated how effective AI can be for rapid prototyping and development.
-The AI successfully:
+Building this Jotto word puzzle game demonstrated how effective modern development tools can be for rapid prototyping and development.
+With AWS Q Developer's assistance, I successfully:

 1. Generated a complete React application structure
 2. Implemented game logic following classic Jotto rules